Oluwabukunmii/Oluwabukunmii/README.md

 - Cloud deployment and backend scalability on Azure

 ## 📌 What I Care About

 - Writing clean, maintainable backend code
 - Performance optimization and scalability
 - Proper validation, logging, and error handling
 - Learning and applying best practices in backend engineering

+## 📌 Where I’m Going

+- Growing into a well-rounded backend engineer focused on building scalable and secure systems
+- Building deeper understanding of backend architecture and system design
+- Focusing on performance, security, and maintainability
+- Continuously learning and applying industry best practices.

 ---
 ## 🚀 Featured Projects